nttcslab-sp/kaldiio/README.md

 ```

 ## More low level API
-`WriteHelper` and `ReadHelper` are high level wrapper of the following API to support kaldi style arguments.
+Indeed, `WriteHelper` and `ReadHelper` are high level wrapper of the following API to support kaldi style arguments.

 ### load_ark
 Basically, `kaldiio` doesn't distinguish the API for each kaldi-objects, i.e.
-`Kaldi-Matrix`, `Kaldi-Vector`, not depending whether it is binary or text, or compressed or not,
+`Kaldi-Matrix`, `Kaldi-Vector`, not depending on whether it is binary or text, or compressed or not,
 can be handled by the same API.